faaydemir/openai-powered-snippets/README.md

 # OpenAI Powered Snippets Beta

-VS Code provides an extension that allows developers to create code snippets using the power of OpenAI
+A Visual Studio Code extension that allows developers to create code snippets using the power of OpenAI

 ![usage](/media/usage.gif)